-"violence against women," "wife abuse," "dating violence," "gender-based violence," and "gendered violence" (Klein, 2013; Ruiz-Perez, Plazaola-Castaño, & Vives-Cases, 2007).
+There is a vast array of terms used to debate this issue in policy, research, and intervention contexts.
+These include, but are not limited to: "domestic violence/abuse," "intimate partner violence/abuse," "sexualized violence," "violence against women," "wife abuse," "dating violence," "gender-based violence," and "gendered violence" (Klein, 2013; Ruiz-Perez, Plazaola-Castaño, & Vives-Cases, 2007).
 What these various terms have in common is the implicit recognition that violence is gendered.
-The term "gender-based violence," for instance, has wide distribution and highlights how patterns of violence are shaped by gender roles, behaviours, and norms that contribute to patterns wherein men are significantly more likely to be physically violent toward women than the reverse.
+The term "gender-based violence," for instance, has wide currency and highlights how patterns of violence are shaped by gender roles, behaviors, and norms that contribute to patterns wherein men are significantly more likely to be physically violent toward women than the reverse.